 Saugeen Shores’ main attraction is its sandy lakefront.
 You’ll find 12 beaches lining its shores.
 Some of the favourites include those in the Southampton community, such as the sandy Main Beach and Dune System.
 Near Port Elgin is the more secluded and quiet Eidt's Grove and Shipley Beach.
 Others include rockier varieties like Pioneer Park Beach, North Shore Park Beach (dog-friendly) and South Street Beach (a favourite spot to watch the sunset).

-While spending time at the beach, you can enjoy several water sports.
 All the area’s designated beaches are great for swimming, and many offer opportunities to fish, canoe or kayak.
-Saugeen Shores’ central communities (Southampton and Port Elgin) offer marinas, boat rentals and fish-cleaning stations.
-Much of the lakefront is calm enough to boat, but you can also enjoy the Saugeen River Canoe Route.
-Many outfitters offer equipment rentals and shuttles for water sports and activities.
+Saugeen Shores’ central communities of Southampton and Port Elgin offer marinas, boat rentals and fish-cleaning stations.
+Much of the lakefront is calm enough to boat, but you can also explore the Saugeen River Canoe Route.

-When you’re ready to explore Saugeen Shores beyond the lakeside, you can trek or cycle along some of the town’s famous trails.
+When you’re ready to explore beyond the shores, you can hike or cycle along some of the town’s famous trails.
 The paved Southampton Boardwalk is perfect for a light stroll while enjoying views of Lake Huron, Chantry Island and the Imperial Lighthouse.
-The 30-km Saugeen Rail Trail is another family-friendly route that stretches from Southampton to Port Elgin.
-It’s an excellent option for strolls, walking, running, cycling and even cross-country skiing when it snows.
+The 30 km Saugeen Rail Trail is another family-friendly route that stretches from Southampton to Port Elgin.
+It’s an excellent option for walking, running, cycling and even cross-country skiing.

-At the southern end of the town is MacGregor Point Provincial Park.
-This popular lakeside green space has a main beach, several trails, campgrounds, a children’s playground and a pet area.
+Just south of Port Elgin is MacGregor Point Provincial Park, a popular lakeside nature park featuring a main beach, several trails, campgrounds, a children’s playground and a pet area.
 It’s a prime spot for birdwatching, as are the shores and marshes of Miramichi Bay.
-Stroll along the North Shore Trail for the best views here.
+Stroll along the North Shore Trail for the best views.
 Other outdoor activities include visiting the area’s lighthouses or playing a round of golf.

 Saugeen Shores Neighbourhoods & Districts